Robert F. Overmyer: NASA

-The MOL program was canceled in 1969 and Overmyer was selected as part of NASA Astronaut Group 7, where his first assignment was engineering development on the Skylab Program from 1969–71.
+The MOL program was canceled in 1969 and Overmyer was selected as part of NASA Astronaut Group 7, where his first assignment was engineering development on the Skylab Program from 1969 to 1971.
 From 1971–72, he was a support crew member for Apollo 17 and was the launch capsule communicator (CAPCOM).
-From 1973–75, he was a support crew member for the Apollo-Soyuz Test Project and was the NASA CAPCOM in the mission control center in Moscow.
+From 1973–75, he was a support crew member for the Apollo–Soyuz Test Project and was the NASA CAPCOM in the mission control center in Moscow.
 In 1976, he was assigned duties on the space shuttle Approach and Landing Tests (ALT) program and was the prime T-38 Talon chase pilot for Orbiter Free-Flights 1 and 3.
 In 1979, he was assigned as the deputy vehicle manager of OV-102 (Columbia) in charge of finishing the manufacturing and tiling of Columbia at the Kennedy Space Center in preparation for its first flight.
 This assignment lasted until Columbia was transported to the launch pad in 1980.